ChrisDuffley/stationPlaylist/readme.md

 Note: Track Finder is case-sensitive.

+## Changes for 2.1

+* Fixed an issue where user was unable to obtain status information such as automation status when SPL 5.x was first launched while NVDA was running.

 ## Changes for 2.0

 * Some global and app-specific hotkeys were removed so you can assign a custom command from Input Gestures dialog (add-on version 2.0 requires NVDA 2013.3 or later).